 - The opportunity risk: the risk of missing out on potential gains

-Risk is the main moving piece in investing: the way investors collectively view risk and behave regarding it is of overwhelming importance in shaping the investment environment.
-We need to understand which attitudes toward risk stand in the cycles and act accordingly.
-Overall, the author summarizes risk as to the possibility of things not going the way we want.
+Risk is the main moving piece in investing: the way investors collectively view risk and behave regarding it is extremely important in shaping the investment environment.
+We must understand which attitudes toward risk stand in the cycles and act accordingly.
+Overall, the author summarises risk as the possibility of things not going as we want.
 In life, like in investing, there can be many different outcomes: uncertainty and risk are inescapable.
 As such, the future should be viewed as a range of possibilities and, hopefully, based on insight into their respective likelihoods, as a probability distribution that will guide our actions.
 While superior investors – like everyone else – don’t know exactly what the future holds, they do have an above-average understanding of future tendencies.

 If we apply some insight regarding cycles, we can increase our bets and place them on more aggressive investments when the odds are in our favour, while we can take the money off the table and increase our defensiveness when the odds are against us.
 When cycles are at dangerous extremes, the odds are against us, meaning the likelihoods are less good: there is less chance of gain and more chance of loss.

 In the graphs below, Howard Marks shows the changes in returns based on the positioning: favourable vs unfavourable cycles.

 Let’s now dive into the mechanics of cycles.
 Howard Marks states that some patterns and events recur regularly in our environment, influencing our behaviour and lives.
 We regularly use our ability to recognize and understand patterns to make our decisions easier.
 Economies, companies and markets also operate according to patterns.
 Some of the patterns are commonly called cycles.
 Cycles vary in terms of reasons and details, timing and extent.
 Still, the ups and downs will occur forever, producing changes in the investment environment and the behaviour called for.
 They arise from: